thecartercenter/nemo-docs/content/formsoptionsets/formsoptionsets.rst

 ------------------------

 1. Click the :guilabel:`Option Sets` menu.
-2. Select the Option Set to edit by clicking the corresponding :guilabel:`Pencil icon`.
+2. Select the Option Set to edit by clicking the corresponding :fa:`pencil`.
 3. Click :guilabel:`Save`.

 Import standard option set